gouravkhator/alacritty-auto-config/README.md

 npm run generate-binary
 ```

-**Make sure, the built code is already present in dist folder.
-The generate-binary script will generate the binary files for each major OS platforms.** All the executables will be present in the dist/bin folder.
+**The generate-binary script will build the dist folder and generate the binary files for each major OS platforms.** All the executables will be present in the dist/bin folder.

 ### Run the development watch mode